-The economic fallout from the COVID-19 pandemic has impacted employers and employees across the U.S. in unprecedented ways, including our own community, with the temporary shutdown of non-essential businesses across the state and North Texas.
-However, a number of local companies have critical hiring needs as a result of the crisis.
-If you’ve been displaced or furloughed due to business closures, here are several resources to help you navigate job opportunities, file for unemployment benefits, and find answers to employment questions.
+The economic fallout from the COVID-19 pandemic has impacted employers and employees across the U.S. in unprecedented ways, including our North Texas community, with the temporary shutdown of non-essential businesses across the state.
+However, many of those businesses are re-opening and may need help, and local companies also have critical hiring needs as a result of the crisis.
+If you’ve been displaced or furloughed because of the pandemic, here are several resources to help you navigate job opportunities, file for unemployment benefits and find answers to employment questions.

 For additional information regarding current or potential income challenges, check out our Coronavirus Income Resources post.